joshgerdes/jekyll-uno/_drafts/validate-that-your-azure-resources-are-deployed-per-the-well-architected-framework.md

 **Congratulations**!
 You now have more visibility and, hopefully, some useful recommendations for improving your Azure services!

+If you want to get a good understanding on the type of data rules, check out my extracted CSV 'here'.

 ### Additional Resources

 * If you found PSRules.Azure interesting; how about getting any Failed rules?
 How about getting any failed rules pushed to Azure Monitor?

 [PSRule to Azure Monitor](https://github.com/microsoft/PSRule.Monitor "PSRule to Azure Monitor")